prometheus/alertmanager/README.md

 	goreman start

-To point your Prometheus 2.x instance to multiple Alertmanagers, configure them in your `prometheus.yml` configuration file, for example:
+To point your Prometheus 1.4, or later, instance to multiple Alertmanagers, configure them in your `prometheus.yml` configuration file, for example:

 ```yaml